apache/griffin/griffin-doc/tdd.md

 ## System Architecture
-There are 3 main parts of the system: Web UI, Backend Services, and Model engine on Hadoop.
+There are 3 main parts of the system: Web UI, Backend Services, and Measure engine on Hadoop.
 Please refer to the below high level architecture diagram

 ![Technical Architecture Design](img/tdd/arch_design.png)